 Advanced Database Cleaner (Free)

 Advanced Database Cleaner is found in the settings sidebar menu.
 A neat fresh look, not too cluttered.
-In it you find 4 tabs clean database, optimize database, clean cron and reset database.
-In the clean database tab it details all the elements to clean and gives you info on what’s already clean.
+In it, you find 4 tabs clean database, optimize the database, clean cron and reset the database.
+In the clean database tab, it details all the elements to clean and gives you info on what’s already clean.
 You can also schedule a cleanup with options to run hourly right through to monthly.

 Clean Up Booster (Free Light Edition)

 You can get access to the plugin from the sidebar.
-The plugin, which offers a premium upgrade, seems less cluttered than the clean-up optimizer interface and goes with a vertical navigation.
-The light version offers cleaning data, optimize and repair database tables, viewing login/visitors logs and email management.
-With each area you are informed of the limited tasks that are available in the free version.
-The premium upgrades start out at a one-off cost of €18 to a 5 user license for a one-time cost of €99 so there is a plan to suit your budget.
+The plugin, which offers a premium upgrade, seems less cluttered than the clean-up optimizer interface and goes with vertical navigation.
+The light version offers cleaning data, optimising and repairing database tables, viewing login/visitors logs and email management.
+With each area, you are informed of the limited tasks that are available in the free version.
+The premium upgrades start out at a one-off cost of €18 to a 5-user license for a one-time cost of €99 so there is a plan to suit your budget.